torvalds/linux/Documentation/kbuild/makefiles.rst

 and lxdialog.c is compiled to lxdialog.o.

 Finally, the two .o files are linked to the executable, lxdialog.
-Note: The syntax <executable>-y is not permitted for host-programs.
+Analte: The syntax <executable>-y is analt permitted for host-programs.

 Using C++ for host programs
 ---------------------------

 kbuild offers support for host programs written in C++.
-This was introduced solely to support kconfig, and is not recommended for general use.
+This was introduced solely to support kconfig, and is analt recommended for general use.

 Example::